A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Numerical illustrations

 \subsubsection{Inference of the first ordered frequency under correct specification}

-We assume the data from the ordered PYP prior, i.e. under correct model specification.
-We compute the absolute percentage error for our four quantities of interest, across 100 simulations.
-Specifically, we consider 100 datasets of size $n = 500$, generated from the ordered PYP prior with randomly sampled parameters $(\theta, \alpha)$; for each dataset, we consider 25 additional datasets of size $m = 5000$, and compute the median prediction error across the 25 additional datasets.
+We first generate the data from the ordered PYP prior, i.e. under correct model specification.
+Specifically, we consider 100 datasets of size $n = 500$, generated from the ordered PYP prior with randomly sampled parameters $(\theta, \alpha)$; for each dataset, we consider 25 additional datasets of size $m = 5000$, and compute the median prediction error across the 25 additional datasets (absolute percentage error is computed for the four quantities of interest $K$, $W_1$, $W_1 \vert A_1$, $W_1 \vert B_1$).